ibm-cloud-docs/CDN/https-faq.md

 ## For my CDN, what is the difference between HTTPS with Wildcard Certificate and HTTPS with SAN certificate?
 {: faq}

-With Wildcard certificate, all customers use the same certificate deployed on the vendor's CDN networks.
-The CNAME, including the IBM suffix `.cdnedge.bluemix.net`, must be used to access the service.
+With Wildcard certificates, all customers use the same certificate deployed on the vendor's CDN networks.
+The CNAME, including the IBM suffix `.cdnedge.bluemix.net`, must be used for access to the service.
 For example, `https://www.example-cname.cdnedge.bluemix.net`

 In the case of SAN certificate, multiple customer domains share a single SAN certificate by adding their domain names into the SAN entries.
 The service can then be accesses using the hostname, for instance `https://www.example.com`